-The latest trend in the social media world, is live streaming.
-Last year we saw real time videos blow up on Facebook, shortly after it made its way to Instagram.
-Instagram Live is a great way to showcase new music, give your fans a behind-the-scenes look into your life, or just have a Q&A session.
+The latest trend in the social media world is live streaming.
+Instagram Live is a great way to showcase new music, give your fans a behind-the-scenes look into your life, or just have a Q&A session with your followers.
+As a musician, you should be aspiring to engage with as many fans as possible to strengthen your online presence in any way you can, and Instagram Live is a perfect opportunity to do just that.

 Here’s a quick rundown on everything you need to know to use this tool to your advantage!